-Therefore, the New Testament priesthood consists of every true Christian, regardless of whether they be laymen or ordained clergymen- with no theological distinction between clergy and layman53- this is also known as the theological doctrine of the "priesthood of all believers."
+Therefore, the New Testament priesthood is every true Christian- with no theological distinction between clergy and layman53- this is also known as the theological doctrine of the "priesthood of all believers."

 51 Martin Luther, "Open Letter to the Christian Nobility of the German Nation Concerning the Reform of the Christian Estate" [unpublished essay of Martin Luther, Master of Arts and Sacred Theology, 1520], stating, "the temporal authorities are baptized with the same baptism and have the same faith and Gospel as we, we must grant that they are priests and bishops, and count their office one which has a proper and a useful place in the Christian community."